keithmburu/courses/2019-ai/week6.md

 ### Model Training History

-Let's look at the code for Assignment 2.
+Let's look at the code for Prorgamming Assignment 2.
 In particular, let's look at this line:

 ```python
 history = model.fit(x_train, y_train,